zbartab/PaperPump/PaperPumpMS.md

 ---
-title: "Publication games: in the net of reciprocity"
+title: "Publication games: in the web of reciprocity"
 author: Z Barta
 date: !__DATE__
 ---